 4. Include 1 of these factors in every post

 This tip is a quick and easy one to follow.
-Make sure every single one of your posts includes at least one of the following: an image, a compelling statistic, and/or a link.
+It is important to remember every single one of your posts includes at least one of the following: a compelling statistic, an image, and/or a link.
 Ideally, most of your posts should have all three.

 On Twitter, statistics and hashtags are key shareable content.
 On Facebook, a bright, large image will instantly get users’ attention.
 Even on professional sites like LinkedIn, sharing important statistics from an article and then linking to the piece can be powerful.